jhunkeler/astroconda/source/faq.rst

 How often are updates released?
 ===============================

 Updates to (STScI) software will be released as bugs are identified and squashed.
-The ``stsci-*`` metapackages, for example, provide "releases" (i.e. a set of software used by our internal pipelines).
+The ``stsci-*`` packages, for example, provide "releases" (i.e. a set of software used by our internal pipelines).
 After installing a release it is then possible to upgrade to the latest out-of-band packages by simply running:

 ``conda update -n astroconda --all``